Spirituality & The Brain (Home Page)

 E-mail the author

-(Note: In response to several emails, the author of this page declares that he is a heterosexual male)
+(Note: In response to several emails, the author of this page declares that he is a heterosexual male.
+You don’t have to be gay to see how gay men helped the human race.)

 Allen & Gorski, “Sexual Orientation and the size of the Anterior Commissure in the Human Brain” Proceedings of the National Academy of Sciences, Vol. 89, 7199-7202, August 1992″ link